fwaris/TranscriptionAndDiarization/readme.md

 Briefly,
 - Transcribe: Extract the audio from video (.mp4) files and convert the audio to text (speed-to-text).

-- Diarize: Adds speaker tags to the transcript for multiple speakers.
+- Diarize: Adds speaker tags to the transcript for multiple speakers in the source file.
 The speaker tags are generic markers, e.g. SPEAKER_01, SPEAKER_02, etc.

-- Speaker Identification: Replaces the generic speaker tag with a configured speaker name using available audio sample embeddings of the speaker.
+- Speaker Identification: Replaces one of the generic speaker tags with a configured speaker name.
+This is done by matching the audios of the source file speakers to saved audio samples of the configured speaker.

 # Models
 - [Fast Transcriber](https://github.com/Purfview/whisper-standalone-win) - transcription and diarization